MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 - [Microsoft QIO](xref:microsoft.quantum.optimization.providers.microsoft.qio): A set of multiple targets that rephrase the optimization problem inspired by decades of quantum research.
 - [Toshiba SBM](https://www.toshiba-sol.co.jp/en/pro/sbm/index.htm): Toshiba Simulated Bifurcation Machine is a GPU-powered ISING machine that solves large-scale combinatorial optimization problems at high speed.

-For more information, see the full [Optimization target list](xref:microsoft.quantum.reference.qio-target-list).
+For more information on the specifications of each provider, see the full [Optimization target list](xref:microsoft.quantum.reference.qio-target-list).

 ## Next steps